It’s just another spring training day for Juan Soto, face of the Nationals

 “Scott is talking with them.
 I don’t know what they’re going through,” said Soto, who’s under team control for three more seasons.
 “Right now, I just try to focus on baseball.
 They’re doing all that stuff, and he will let me know if he hears anything.”

-“We made an offer and, all of a sudden, the lockout happened and we didn’t have much dialogue after that,” Rizzo explained Sunday.
+“We made an offer, and all of a sudden the lockout happened, and we didn’t have much dialogue after that,” Rizzo explained Sunday.
 “But our side plans to pick it up very soon.
 He’s our number-one priority.”

 Did the addition of Nelson Cruz, a respected designated hitter and fellow Dominican Republic native, make Soto feel better about the club’s direction and his potential future with it?